Superprofit: Origin of the concept in Karl Marx's Capital

-Although Marx does not discuss this in detail (beyond referring to international productivity differentials in the world economy), there could be included a fourth case, namely superprofits arising from structural unequal exchange in the world economy.
-In this case, superprofit arises simply through buying products cheaply in one place and selling them at a much higher price elsewhere, yielding an above-average profit margin.
-This type of superprofit may not be attributable to extra productivity or monopoly conditions and represent only a transfer of value from one place to another.

 Lenin's interpretation

 According to Leninism, superprofits are extracted from the workers in colonial (or Third World) countries by the imperialist powers (in the First World).
 Part of these superprofits are then distributed (in the form of increased living standards) to the workers in the imperialists' home countries in order to buy their loyalty, achieve political stability and avoid a workers' revolution, usually by means of reformist labor parties.
 The workers who receive a large enough share of the superprofits have an interest to defend the capitalist system, so they become a labor aristocracy.

 Superprofit in Marxist–Leninist theory is the result of unusually severe exploitation or superexploitation.
 All capitalist profit in Marxist–Leninist theory is based on exploitation (the business owners extract surplus value from the workers), but superprofit is achieved by taking exploitation above and beyond its normal level.
-In Marxism–Leninism, there are no profits that could result from an activity or transaction that did not involve exploitation, except socialist profits in a Soviet-type economy.
+In Marxism–Leninism, there are no profits that could result from an activity or transaction that did not involve exploitation.